Why do we use naked mole-rats?

 - Extreme longevity – naked mole-rats live until 30 years of age, whereas the longevity of similarly sized mice is two to three years; moreover, naked mole-rats display sustained good health into old age and unlike most mammals do not display an increased incidence of death with ageing

-- Cancer resistance – naked mole-rats do not spontaneously develop cancer
+- Cancer resistance – naked mole-rats have an exceptional resistance to cancer

 - Insensitivity to acid as a noxious stimulus – naked mole-rats respond normally to mechanical and thermal stimuli, but fail to perceive acid as noxious